haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-migrate-data.md

 ### Fix errors: Ignore entities

-You may tell the Data Migration Tool to ignore the problematic entites.
+You may tell the 数据迁移工具 to ignore the problematic entites.

 To do that, add the `<ignore>` tag to an entity in the `map.xml` file, like this: